EdenIsHereToStay/orlando-devs-website/Project Overview.md

 - Full deployment on Netlify.
 - Post-launch, regular updates and community contributions will be encouraged.

+New Addition:
+- **Post-Launch Enhancements**: A **feedback-driven improvement cycle** will be initiated after launch, allowing the team to adjust features based on user input, and gradually introduce **new capabilities** like real-time updates, job matching, and more personalized AI features.

 ---

 ### **6. Current Tasks and Milestones**